andrzejszablewski/andrzejszablewski.github.io/_pages/resume.md

 : - Experimented with several hardware and software configurations for 3D parallelism in a multi-GPU distributed environment (_Megatron Core_, _Accelerate DeepSpeed_, _FSDP_, _CUDA_).
 : - Our work is publicly available [here](https://llm.org.uk/).

-Summer Research Intern, Department of Computer Science, UCL : _August 2023 -- October 2023_
+Summer Research Internship, Department of Computer Science, UCL : _August 2023 -- October 2023_
 : London, UK
 : - Conducted research on multilinguality of Large Language Models.
 Assessed the impact of tokenisation algorithms on the performance of multilingual transformer language models.